 Vermont.
 Pretty much the entire state is fall foliage capital USA!
 The leaves peak from early-to-mid-October, working north to south.
 See this list of favorite foliage routes in VT.

-Eastern Townships.
+Eastern Townships, Quebec.
 Just east of Montreal — very similar to terrain to Vermont!

 New Hampshire.
 We have a guide to some favorite spots in the North Conway region, which is a gateway to the White Mountains, and this list of favorite fall routes in NH.

-The Berkshires.
+The Berkshires, Massachusetts.
 Pretty much all of our routes in this part of Western Massachusetts are splendid in the fall.
 Among our favorites are a route combining Lenox and Tanglewood, and our ‘running tour’ of the Norman Rockwell Museum.

-Saratoga Springs.
+Saratoga Springs, New York.
 In this gateway to the Adirondacks, Saratoga Springs State Park and Saratoga National Historical Park are leafy and gorgeous.

 Hudson Valley.
 This is farm and orchard country, and it’s a treat for running in the fall.
 There are numerous long-distance bikeways and historic preserves with carriage paths.